-The minimum target cash balance is based off of 25 percent of operating costs plus the next year's debt payments for the fund.
+The minimum target cash balance is based off 16.7 percent of operating costs due to the fund's operating nature.
+The City does not have a budget reserve policy for this fund.

 We recommend the City continue to review rates annually and determine if increases are required to: